syedraahat/Housing-Price-Prediction-Using-Linear-Regression/README.md

-This project demonstrates the use of Linear Regression to predict housing prices based on various features of a house.
-The dataset includes attributes such as the number of rooms, location, and amenities.
-The model aims to predict the price of the house based on these features.

 **Project Overview**

 In this project, the dataset is preprocessed by handling categorical variables using one-hot encoding and selecting relevant features for predicting house prices.
 The model is then trained on an 80% training dataset and tested on a 20% test dataset.
 The performance of the model is evaluated using several metrics, including Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-Squared (R²).
 Visualizations are created to compare the predicted house prices to the actual prices.

 **Workflow**

 Data Preprocessing:
 -> Handle missing values (if any).
 -> Convert categorical variables (e.g., mainroad, guestroom, etc.) to numerical using one-hot encoding.